SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 So three things

 1) Chacko derives a sense of superiority at Oxford — believing that it grants him access to a hightened understading and be "saved"
-	* He does not simply read at harvard, he "reads" — attempting to "understand/interprete the nature" of things at Oxford.
+	* He does not simply read at harvard, he "reads" — attempting to "understand/interpreate the nature" of things at Oxford.
 	* Then, after he "understands", he "comes down".
-This is reminiscent as KJV Luke 19:4-5, when the greedy tax collector Zacchaeus of Jericho climbed up a tree to see Jesus — "to understand", and then got asked to "come down" b/c Jesus wants to go to his house.
+This is reminiscent as KJV Luke 19:4-5, when the greedy tax collector Zacchaeus of Jericho climbed up a tree to see Jesus — "to understand ... the nature", and then got asked to "come down" b/c Jesus wants to go to his house.
-	* Chacko expected that Oxford the tree allowed him to "come down" and be "saved".
-However, his sister offers a different interpretation
+	* Chacko expected that Oxford the tree allowed him to "come down" and be "saved" perhaps from his current station (future land lord, not unlike Zaccheaus).
+However, his sister offers a different interpretation:
+2) Instead, his sister contradicts him